Factbox: Trump to meet heads of Carlyle Group, Marvel, World Jewish Congress

 TOMMY THOMPSON

-* Former U.S. Secretary of Health and Human Services under President George W. Bush
+* Former U.S. secretary of health and human services under President George W. Bush, former governor of Wisconsin

 RON LAUDER